EnterpriseDB/barman/doc/barman-cloud-backup-list.1.md

 --endpoint-url
 :    override the default S3 URL construction mechanism by specifying an endpoint.

+--read-timeout *TIMEOUT*
+:    the time in seconds until a timeout is raised when waiting to read from a
+     connection to AWS S3 (defaults to 60 seconds)

 --credential {azure-cli,managed-identity}
 :    optionally specify the type of credential to use when authenticating with
      Azure Blob Storage.
 If omitted then the credential will be obtained from the